 Kittens are priced individually, depending on whether he/she is sold as a pet, show or breeder.
 Ragdolls are a medium priced

 cat.
 They are not a cheap cat by any means but they are not the most expensive.
-If a kitten is not registered as a Ragdoll then
+If a kitten is not registered as a Ragdoll, I

 breeder.
 It never hurts to check out the breeder, ask for references or ask them who their veterinarian is.
 One way to check

-out a breeder is to check with fellow breeders in that state or area.
+out a breeder is to check with fellow breeders in that state.

-sold in that manner can not possibly care about their kittens.
-Most pet stores buy from puppy and kitty mills and I am sure you
+be sold in that manner can not possibly care about their kittens.
+Most pet stores buy from puppy and kitty mills and I am sure

 A $150 deposit is required to hold a kitten for you.
-For a breeder, the deposit is $300.
-Many people ask if I will contact them
+For a breeder, the deposit is $500.
+Many people want to know if I will

-when my kittens are born.
+contact them when my kittens are born.
 I am sorry to say that I can not keep a list like that.
-A deposit lets me know that someone is really
+A deposit lets me know that

-serious about purchasing a kitten.
-I do not cash the deposit checks until after the kittens are born and we have decided on a
+someone is really serious about purchasing a kitten.
+I do not cash deposit checks until after the kittens are born and we have

 VERY IMPORTANT GENERAL INFORMATION:

-Cats are coming down with Diabetes at an alarming rate so please do not feed your adult cats dry food with corn.
-Corn turns to
+Cats are coming down with Diabetes at an alarming rate.
+Please do not feed your adult cats dry food with corn as the corn

-sugar and this can be a major factor.
+turns to sugar and this can be a major factor in causing Diabetes.
 Also obesity is a major factor.
-Also please stay away from by-products.
-Do not feed
+Please stay away from

 Once your cat is 6 years old do a Senior Panel Blood Test EVERY YEAR.
 Your vet may say it is not necessary but I am telling